REHVan/SHPEUSFTools/README.md

 ## Feedback

 I’m open to feedback on how this software can be improved.
-Feel free to share your thoughts and suggestions for new features or improvements.
+Feel free to share your thoughts, bugs, and suggestions for new features.
+Support email: rhernandezvantuyl@gmail.com

 ---